Drawstring Tea Bags – These 100% cotton bags are ideal for brewing herbal tea in them and for making herbal sachets.

 When brewing your potions, like the Desire Me!
 Potion, use these drawstring tea bags.
 All of the Potions and Bath Mixes can be used as floor washes .
 See the Free Magick Lessons page for how to do that.
 Also, consider The Nascent Magician course, for complete training.

-Whatever you’re using them for, when you’re done, just squeeze them as dry as you can; be careful to let them cool down, first.
-Then, just lay them in the sunlight for about 12-24 hours.
-Once they are good and dry, you can untie the bag, turn them inside out over the trash can and let all the dry debris fall out.
+Once done with your potion, tonic or bath, squeeze out any excess water and lay it on the counter, to dry.
+Be careful to let them cool down, first and lay them in the sunlight for about 6-12 hours.
+You can just lay them on the kitchen counter or the bathroom counter.
+Once they are good and dry, you untie the bag, turn them inside out over the trash can and let all the dry debris fall out.

 I never wash these.
 The reason is that even for the tea, I’m letting them air dry in the sun, which kills bacteria.
 Plus, anytime you use them, you are literally pouring boiling hot water directly on to them, which is certain to kill any bacteria stone dead.
 If you do decide to wash them anyway, do it by hand and let them air dry.
 Don’t use soap for bags that you use for tea or potions or else they will taste like soap.
 Dishwashing machines will usually destroy the bags.